 Annual Memorial Service

-At the end of each school year, the students host a memorial service for family members of the donors.
-It is a chance for the relatives to have closure for the loss of their loved ones, and provides families with the opportunity to meet the medical students.
+At the end of each school year, the first year medical students host a memorial service for family members of anatomical donors.
+This is a chance for the relatives to have closure for the loss of their loved ones, and provides families with the opportunity to meet the medical students, faculty and staff.

-The memorial services are intended to instill in students an appreciation of the humanity of their cadavers and to help them cope with their ambivalence over dissecting a human body by giving them an opportunity to offer thanks.
+The memorial service is intended to instill in students an appreciation of the humanity of their anatomical donors and gives them an opportunity to offer thanks.